jwstegemann/fritz2/www/src/blog/posts/paradigm-shift-for-components.md

 ## Problems of the naive approach

-Unfortunately, we now see this approach as a failure!
+Unfortunately, we now consider this approach as a failure!

 We have identified the following problems with it: